Eyewitness: Las Vegas Shooter ‘Wanted to Do as Much Damage as Possible’

 Newman still hadn’t left her room by the time she spoke with Chicago Tonight on Monday afternoon.
 In all, she thought the shooting lasted about 10 minutes.

-She was able to see the blown-out window of Paddock’s hotel room from her own room, and was able to see law enforcement and emergency responders still on the ground below sorting through what looked like personal effects abandoned at the scene.
+She was able to see the blown-out window of Paddock’s suite from her own room, and was able to see law enforcement and emergency responders still on the ground below sorting through what looked like personal effects abandoned at the scene.

 Heavily armed police officers knocked on her door and every other door in the middle of the night during a sweep of the building, but Newman said she wasn’t told she could even leave the building until around 10 a.m.
 Monday.
 And people in her group who had left the hotel before the shooting began weren’t able to get back in until early Monday.